Henry Hobart (priest): Ecclesiastical career

 Hobart was ordained deacon at Winchester in June 1797 and priest in February 1798.
 As the son of an earl he had many avenues of preferment open to him, largely exploiting family and political connections.
-He was to obtain numerous positions and benefices, many of them held in plurality in places far apart, a practice that was not significantly restricted until the Pluralities Act of 1850.
+He was to obtain numerous positions and benefices, many of them held in plurality in places far apart, a practice that was not significantly restricted until the Pluralities Act 1850.
 By this process he could acquire a relatively large income.
 He was not required to prove his worth as a curate but went straight into remunerative and responsible positions.

 Almost as soon as he was ordained to the priesthood, Hobart became rector of Chipping Warden in Northamptonshire.
 In 1801, he became rector also of the nearby parish of Edgcote.
 Both of these rectories he held until 1815, being appointed prebendary of Canterbury Cathedral in 1804, a post he held until 1816.
 In 1815, he was appointed to three lucrative livings in one year: Vicar of Nocton, a parish in the gift of his family; Rector of St Dionis Backchurch in the City of London, a post he held until 1828; and Rector of Great Haseley, Oxfordshire.

 In 1816, Hobart reached the pinnacle of his success as a clergyman with his appointment as Dean of Windsor.
 This made him spiritual head of St George's Chapel, Windsor Castle, a chapel royal and royal peculiar, essentially the monarch's private chapel.
 He was to hold this deanery until his death in 1848, serving four monarchs: George III, George IV, William IV and Queen Victoria.
 The deanery carried with it the post of Register of the Order of the Garter, which is based at the chapel.
 As dean, Hobart had the ear of the monarch.
 However, he seems not to have built up any great influence.
 This may be due to a certain insensitivity or lack of tact.
 When Victoria gave birth to the future Edward VII in November 1841, Hobart congratulated her on "thus saving us from the incredible curse of a female succession."
 Even after his appointment at Windsor, Hobart acquired more livings.
 From 1823 to 1842 he was vicar of Fulmer, Buckinghamshire, and from 1828 he was Vicar of Wantage, then in Berkshire.